 We have learned from all that was stated above just how much success in one's Torah learning and Heavenly fear, as well as the chinuch of his children is all dependent on the degree that he is stringent in his standards of kashrut.
-This is one of the pillars of a Jewish home.
-It is not to be taken lightly.
-A person should not simply rely on every available hechsher, because the matter will affect his soul as well as the souls of his offspring.
+He should not simply rely on every available hechsher, because the matter will affect his soul as well as the souls of his offspring.
 Therefore Maran HaChida in Birkei Yosef [Orach Chaim 157:1:1] quotes Rav Yaakov Tzemach who writes that an individual should exert himself to have the proper kavanot, intentions while eating, and that he should not to eat like an animal.
 He writes that the Heaven fearing man will always consider what our Sages state [and Tosafot cites in Ketubot 104] that "Until a person prays that Torah should enter his body, let him pray that delicacies not enter into his body."